dierat/learn_hanzi/README.md

 #Roadmap
 <ul>
 	<li>Add blurb about the app on login page so people know what they're signing up for.</li>
+	<li>Allow visitors to use the quiz without signing up right away</li>
 	<li>Restyle login buttons to fit with the overall design of the app.</li>
 	<li>Record number of correct and incorrect answers for each user for each card to give the users feedback on how well they are doing and also to find out which cards are most confusing for users.</li>
 	<li>Gamify the learning process further by adding points for correct answers to encourage users.</li>